Samstag, 20. April 2024

 Notes

 Francisco (Frank) Vagnoni is a bit of a mystery.
-On September 23, 1925, Vagnoni (a violinist) arrived from Uruguay in the company of Abraham Thevenet (pianist), Sebastián Castorina and Doroteo Andrada (pianist).
+On September 23, 1925, Vagnoni (a violinist) arrived in New York from Uruguay in the company of Abraham Thevenet (pianist) and Doroteo Andrada (violinist).
 In his immigration papers he declared that he had been to New York in 1921, but we found no record of that entry (did he come via Tampa?).
-Thevenet and others used Mariani as reference, we speculate they were summoned by Mariani to record with his Orquesta Típica for Gennet Records.
+Thevenet and others in the group used Mariani as reference.